AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/quick-site/grant-access.md

 ## Add the Front-End Developer as a User {#add-fed-user}

-First you will need to add the front-end developer as a user by using the Admin Console.
+First you need to add the front-end developer as a user by using the Admin Console.

 1. Sign into the Admin Console at [https://adminconsole.adobe.com/](https://adminconsole.adobe.com/).